List of Bible Stories: Top 10 to Grab & Intrigue Any Reader!

 #5 on Our Ultimate List of Bible Stories: The Fiery Furnace: Shadrach, Meschach, and Abednego, Daniel in the Lion’s Den

 This is a story of three Jewish boys who refused to bow down to the King of Babylon, King Nebuchadnezzar.
-They grew as wise and respected high appointed officials in Babylon is list of bible stories.
+They grew as wise and respected high appointed officials in Babylon.
 Other Babylonian officials are jealous of Shadrach, Meschach, and Abednego.
 So the other officials tried to use their faith as weakness when they convinced King Nebuchadnezzar to command that all people bow down to a golden statue.

 As men of faith, they refused to bow down and worship the idol which left the king no choice but to throw them into a fiery furnace which was heated seven times hotter than normal.
 Shadrach, Meschach, and Abednego had faith that God would save them.
 It shocked the King Nebuchadnezzar when he saw the men walking around in the furnace unharmed when he tried to look.